yongpuitung/Sports-Car-Price-Regression/README.md

-# Regression Project using R - Predictive Modeling of Sports Car Prices - Exploring Factors and Model Performance
+# Regression Project using R - Predictive Modeling of Sports Car Prices

 ## Overview
 This project focuses on predictive modeling for sports car prices, leveraging statistical analysis in RStudio.
 The goal is to develop robust linear regression models that effectively predict sports car prices based on their functional and technical attributes.